jamesshore/ergotest/README.md

 ## Limitations

+Ergotest is for **Node.js only**.
+It uses Node.js APIs and won’t work in the browser.

-Ergotest is designed for experienced practitioners using test-driven development.
+Other than that, Ergotest is designed for experienced practitioners using test-driven development.
 It's designed to be used by people who want:

 * **fast unit tests**, not slow end-to-end tests
 * **reliable tests**, not flaky tests